guisaliba/contacts-api/README.md

 ## Acknowledgements
-- This project was based on [Mateus Silva's JStack course.](https://jstack.com.br/).
+- This project was based on Mateus Silva's [JStack course](https://jstack.com.br/).
 - Many thanks to Gabriel Saliba for their help on development stage.